-- 10. Surveillance forms are required to be completed for new CPO cases (colonizations and infections) identified in both acute and community care settings and submitted to PICNet by health authorities or health-care providers in community care settings, such as outpatient clinics, emergency departments, long-term care or assisted living facilities and community clinics. - 11.
+- 10. Surveillance forms are required to be completed for new CPO cases (colonizations and infections) identified in both acute and community care settings and submitted to PICNet by health authorities or health-care providers in community care settings, such as outpatient clinics, emergency departments, long-term care or assisted living facilities and community clinics.
+Surveillance information is not available for a minority of CPO cases due to administrative challenges.
+Exposure information is reported only for the cases where surveillance information is available. - 11.
 New CPO cases are reported based on where they were identified and reported, i.e. acute care facility in a health authority or community care setting. - 12.
 Exposure information collected on CPO surveillance forms includes: travel outside Canada, health-care encounters outside Canada and within B.C., ongoing CPO transmission investigation in a patient care unit, and contact with a known CPO case or CPO in the environment in the previous twelve months.
 These exposures are not mutually exclusive. - 13.
 Hand-cleaning compliance is audited by health authorities.
 The percentage score reports how often, during an audit, health-care providers clean their hands before and after contact with a patient or the patient environment, such as changing bed linen, touching a bed rail or clearing a bedside table.